 Like most of you I'm interested in more than one thing.
 I love to make pottery, but I'm also very interested in photography; have been since my dad let me use his Kodak Brownie when I was about 8 years old.
 He handed me his camera when we were visiting Greenfield Village in Dearborn, Michigan and told me to take photos of anything that interested me.
-I knew I had only a few shots for the whole day, maybe 12, so it forced me to think hard about every shot since each was so precious.
+I knew I had only a few shots for the whole day, maybe 12, so it forced me to think hard about every one since each was so precious.
 Was this the best angle?
 Was the light right?
 Did I want tourists like my parents in the photo?
 Definitely not.
 I remember standing at a 45 degree angle to the Wright Brother’s bicycle shop, centering the shop in my viewfinder, holding my breath, and pressing the button.
-My parents still have that photo along with some of the other square black and white photos I took that day.
+My parents still have that photo along with some of the other square black and whites I took that day.
 I was enchanted by the historic buildings at the Village, but today I’m more interested in photographing the people visiting those buildings.
 People intrigue me and I love seeing them in all their splendorous variety.

 I'm not a professional photographer but a passionate amateur.
 Well, passionate off and on.
 I can go for weeks without taking a single photo and then one day I grab my camera and take three hundred shots.
 Out of those hundreds of shots, there might be a handful worth keeping.
 I figure if I take enough photos some are bound to turn out okay.
 But that only makes sense if you're not paying for film.
 Much has changed since I was 8, maybe not all for the better.